Battle of Mogadishu (1993): Published accounts

 In 1999, writer Mark Bowden published the book Black Hawk Down: A Story of Modern War, which chronicles the events that surrounded the battle.
 The book was based on his series of columns for The Philadelphia Inquirer about the battle and the men who fought.

+On the battles 30th anniversary, Mohammed Abdi Elmi, a high ranking member of the Somali National Alliance and special assistant to General Aidid, released the book The Battle of Mogadishu: A Failed New World Order (2023) detailing the Somali perspective of the conflict.

-Falcon Brigade: Combat and Command in Somalia and Haiti, by Lawrence E. Casper (Col. USA Ret.), was published in 2001 by Lynne Rienner Publishers, Inc. Boulder, Colorado and London, England.
+Falcon Brigade: Combat and Command in Somalia and Haiti, by Lawrence E. Casper.
 Casper was the 10th Mountain Division's Falcon Brigade and QRF Commander during the TF Ranger rescue effort.
-Eleven months later, Falcon Brigade, under Casper's leadership, launched Army forces from the Navy aircraft carrier Eisenhower onto the shores of Haiti in an operation to reinstate Haitian President Aristide.

 Black Hawk pilot Michael Durant told his story of being shot down and captured by a mob of Somalis in his 2003 book In the Company of Heroes.

 In 2011, Staff Sergeant Keni Thomas, a U.S. Army Ranger recounted the combat experience in a memoir titled Get It On!: What It Means to Lead the Way.

 Howard E. Wasdin's SEAL Team Six (2011) includes a section about his time in Mogadishu including the Pasha CIA safe house and multiple operations including the Battle of Mogadishu where he was severely wounded.

 Lieutenant Colonel Michael Whetstone, Company Commander of Charlie Company 2–14 Infantry, published his memoirs of the heroic rescue operation of Task Force Ranger in his book Madness in Mogadishu (2013).

+Paul R. Howe (Delta Force) was the leader of the assault team that went in to rescue Army Rangers and Delta Force members.
+He later consulted for Mark Bowden's 1999 book Black Hawk Down: A History of Modern War.

 Film

 Bowden's book has been adapted into the film Black Hawk Down (2001), produced by Jerry Bruckheimer and directed by Ridley Scott.
 Like the book, the film describes events surrounding the operation, but there are differences between the book and the film, such as Rangers marking targets at night by throwing strobe lights at them, when in reality the Rangers marked their own positions and close air support targeted everything else.

-Malaysian film Bakara, directed by Adrian Teh, retells the story of Malaysian contingent of UNOSOM II involvement during the rescue operation in the battle.
+2023 Malaysian film MALBATT: Misi Bakara, directed and produced by Adrian Teh, retells the story of Malaysian contingent of UNOSOM II (also known as MALBATT) involvement during the rescue operation in the battle.
+The film itself become the first ever Malaysian film that formatted for IMAX.

+Video Game

+The 2003 NovaLogic video game Delta Force: Black Hawk Down depicts a fictionalized version of the Somali Civil War, Battle of Mogadishu and the Mogadishu Mile event.
+Missions take place in Mogadishu and Jubba Valley inspired by the Black Hawk Down movie.